Equisetum hyemale L.

 Rough horsetails are found throughout North America and Eurasia.
 They favor areas that are reliably wet at least most of the year—wetlands, stream and river edges, seeps—forming colonies that are sometimes invasive.

-So how can a flimsy-looking “soda straw” sometimes reach sometimes reach over 7 feet in height?
+So how can a flimsy-looking “soda straw” sometimes reach over 7 feet in height?
 Part of it is the nodes, which provide support.
 But the plant has another trick: it incorporates silica, tiny little glass balls of it, into its stem.
-It absorbs silicic acid, a mild acid present in small quanitites in the wet soil, and converts it to silica.
+It absorbs silicic acid, a mild acid present in small quanitites in the wet soil, and converts it to silica—the same silica in glass or sand.
 This accounts for its unusual stiffness, the rough feel of the stems, and for its historical use for polishing or scouring metal and wood.

 See Equisetum for a comparison chart.